Graduate Student Resumes and Curriculum Vitae

 - Visit the CCSE Resource Center to view our Resume Examples Binder and related books

-- Have your resume or CV reviewed by a CCSE Counselor or Peer Counselor.
-You can drop off a paper copy or email to firstname.lastname@example.org.
-If you’d like to meet with a CCSE Counselor to discuss your application materials, you can make a 30-45 minute appointment or stop by during Quick Stop Counseling (paper copy only; no laptops).
+- Have your resume or CV reviewed by a CCSE Counselor.
+You can email to firstname.lastname@example.org.
+If you’d like to meet with a CCSE Counselor to discuss your application materials, you can make a 30-45 minute appointment or stop by during Walk-In Counseling (paper copy only; no laptops).